 hello!
-I’m head of data science at nonprofit Climate Policy Radar where we’re building free tools which use NLP to improve climate decision-making from documents.
+I’m founding data scientist head of data science senior data scientist at nonprofit Climate Policy Radar where we’re building free, open tools which use natural language processing (NLP) to improve climate decision-making from documents.

 my work is broadly centered on NLP, climate change and how to do the former responsibly and collaboratively in the context of the latter. this includes: